-Ongoing Greenstreams projects are supported by partnership agreements with several local businesses based close to the river.
+Ongoing Greenstreams management projects are supported by partnership agreements with several local businesses based close to the river.
 Our sponsors include Cummins Turbo Technologies, Thornton & Ross Ltd, Titanic Spa, LV=, Aldi and KSDL (Kirklees Stadium Developments Ltd).
-In some cases staff agree to undertake volunteer work on our projects.
+In some cases sponsors staff agree to undertake volunteer work on our projects.

 We also have community partners, Milnsbridge Enhancement Group, demonstrating how community organisations can become active contributors.